Python range() Function: Float, List, For loop Examples

 - start: (optional) The start index is an integer, and if not given, the default value is 0.

 - stop: The stop index decides the value at which the range function has to stop.
-It is a mandatory input to range function.
-The last value will be always 1 less than the stop value.
+It is a mandatory input to the range function.
+The last value will always be 1 less than the stop value.

 Return value